kcg295/AppSecAssignment3.1/README.md

 * Part 1
   * Your yaml files using Kubernetes secrets.
   * All files you changed from the GiftcardSite/ directory.
-  * In your writeup, explain your work with how you completed this part
+  * In your writeup, explain how you added and managed the k8s secrets.
-  * A git annotated tag with the mentioned files with the message "part_1_complete".
+  * A git commit tagged as "part_1_complete".
 * Part 2
   * Yaml files that create the Kubernetes jobs.
-  * Modified and/or new Dockerfiles.
+  * Modified and/or new Dockerfiles (if applicable).
-  * All code you wrote to seed the database.
+  * All code you wrote to seed the database (if applicable).
-  * In your writeup, explain your work with how you completed this part
+  * In your writeup, explain your approaches to the k8s jobs.
-  * A git annotated tag with these files and code with the message "part_2_complete".
+  * A git commit tagged as "part_2_complete".
 * Part 3
   * A modified GiftcardSite/LegacySite/views.py file.
-  * Your yaml files for running Prometheus.
+  * Your yaml files with the Prometheus configuration.
-  * In your writeup, explain your work with how you completed this part
+  * In your writeup, explain how you installed and configured Prometheus.
+  * In your writeup, explain why you removed the code you removed, and why you added the monitoring you added.
-  * A git annotated tag with these files and code with the message "part_3_complete".
+  * A git commit tagged as "part_3_complete".

 ## Concluding Remarks